ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ```

 ### Setting Login Redirect URI
-The client configuration for your provider requires a redirect URL that is during the login flow.
+The client configuration for your provider requires a redirect URL that is used during the login flow.
 This must include the protocol (`https://` or `http:// `) and the DNS name of the SystemLink server.
 If the SystemLink server's DNS changes, this setting must be updated with the provider.

 #### The SystemLink login redirect URL
 ```